Young People and Long Covid

 “We want to raise attention that it’s more than just death—we have people who have symptoms that linger with them for months on end, which can be just as devastating to families and individuals,” says epidemiologist Priya Duggal, PhD ’03, MPH ’98, a co-lead of the Johns Hopkins COVID Long Study.

-Post-COVID conditions, as defined by the CDC, are a wide-ranging continuum of health problems that arise four or more weeks after being infection.
+Post-COVID conditions, as defined by the CDC, are a wide-ranging continuum of health problems that arise four or more weeks after being infected.
 Symptoms include breathing problems, diarrhea, joint pain, sleep problems, mood swings, rashes, and debilitating fatigue.

 “We may be able to learn lessons from these COVID patients that are going to be applicable to patients who have other post-infectious complications like Lyme.”